neondatabase/website/content/docs/guides/branching-intro.md

 <DetailIconCards>

-<a href="/docs/guides/branching-neon-api" description="Learn how to instantly create and manage branches with the Neon API" icon="split-branch">Branching with the Neon API</a>
+<a href="/docs/guides/branching-neon-api" description="Learn how to instantly create and manage branches with the Neon API" icon="transactions">Branching with the Neon API</a>

-<a href="/docs/guides/branching-neon-cli" description="Learn how to instantly create and manage branches with the Neon CLI" icon="split-branch">Branching with the Neon CLI</a>
+<a href="/docs/guides/branching-neon-cli" description="Learn how to instantly create and manage branches with the Neon CLI" icon="cli">Branching with the Neon CLI</a>

 <a href="/docs/guides/branching-github-actions" description="Automate branching with Neon's GitHub Actions for branching" icon="split-branch">Branching with GitHub Actions</a>